hackages/vue-intro-hackjam/README.md

 If you reached this point, congratulations!

 See the data() in the TeslaBatteryComponent?
-If you go on Tesla's website, you can grab real data and plug them into your app!
+We have a backend hosted here that you can reach to fetch the data!
+For instance, a GET request to get the data for the model 75 and the unit KM should look like this: https://vue-server-yibhuhmife.now.sh/api?model=75&unit=km

 Too easy for you?
 Use Vuex to manage the state of your app :)